 In addition, Rabobank also believes that sales of chocolate should be very attractive to the Asian market.

-Marcio Pereira CEO Latam of United HR Management Partners says that "directors, presidents and executives from sectors that are down in the economy and that have spent decades in the sector have become overqualify (term used for executives who have been in the same sector or company a long time) "and they need strategies to go to sectors that are up in macroeconomics.
+Marcio Pereira CEO of United HR, says that "directors, presidents and executives from sectors that are down in the economy and that have spent decades in the sector have become overqualify (term used for executives who stayed in the same sector or company a long time)" and need strategies to move to sectors that are high in macroeconomics.

 Adilson Fukuda after 20 years of FORD's automotive sector as South America Construction & Facilities Engineering Manager, hired United HR to move to the job market and got the position in a Franco-Belgian multinational, Barry Callebaut and will be the new Project Manager.